TekExplorer/TekExplorer.github.io/pterodactyl/customizing/wings.md

 git clone https://github.com/pterodactyl/wings
 cd wings
 ```
-You may now make your changes.
+{: .box-note} You may now make your changes.
 Once you are done, you will need to build wings.
 # Build Wings
 You must have golang installed to build wings.
 * The official installation method is linked here: [https://golang.org/doc/install](https://golang.org/doc/install)